-On December 21, 2011, patients who were civilly committed to the Minnesota Sex Offender Program filed a pro se federal lawsuit in the District of Minnesota against the Minnesota Department of Health & Human Services and the Minnesota Sex Offender Program (MSOP).
-Plaintiffs asked the district court for a temporary restraining order or permanent injunction, claiming that they were threatened with unfavorable treatment reports, transfers, unwarranted searches to confiscate legal materials, and termination of supervised release.
+On December 21, 2011, patients who were civilly committed to the Minnesota Sex Offender Program filed this pro se federal lawsuit in the US District Court for the District of Minnesota.
+The plaintiffs sued the Minnesota Department of Health & Human Services and the Minnesota Sex Offender Program (MSOP).
+The plaintiffs asked the court for a temporary restraining order or permanent injunction, claiming that they were threatened with unfavorable treatment reports, transfers, unwarranted searches to confiscate legal materials, and termination of supervised release.

-Plaintiffs sought to proceed as a class and gained representation from the state bar's Pro Se Project.
+The plaintiffs sought to proceed as a class and gained representation from the state bar's Pro Se Project.
 The first amended complaint was filed on March 15, 2012.
-Plaintiffs sought injunctive relief and damages, alleging that defendants violated the Due Process Clause, the First Amendment, the Fourth Amendment, the Minnesota Constitution, and the Minnesota Civil Commitment and Treatment Act.
+The plaintiffs sought injunctive relief and damages, alleging that the defendants violated the Due Process Clause, the First Amendment, the Fourth Amendment, the Minnesota Constitution, and the Minnesota Civil Commitment and Treatment Act.
 Specifically, plaintiffs alleged that the defendants failed to provide adequate treatment to the plaintiff class; punished class members instead of treating them; denied class members less restrictive alternative confinement, and incarcerated them under inhumane conditions; denied them religious freedom, free speech, and free association; and subjected them to unreasonable searches and seizures.

 In or around 2008, a new Executive Director of the MSOP program was hired, and he was alleged to have imposed more restrictive policies.
-Plaintiffs allege that they have vague treatment plans, a lack of qualified clinical staff, and that they have been denied proper medications and treatments.
-Plaintiffs allege that punishments include solitary confinement, denial of group therapy, denial of exercise, denial of employment opportunities, and denial of treatment.
-They also allege that the double-bunking of sexual offenders has led to increased physical and sexual assaults.
-They claim that they are subjected to intrusive searches without reasonable suspicion, and that legal correspondence is searched.
-Plaintiffs also claim that only one patient has been released without revocation of discharge.
-There are many more specific details in the complaint.
+The plaintiffs alleged that they had vague treatment plans, a lack of qualified clinical staff, and that they had been denied proper medications and treatments.
+The plaintiffs alleged that punishments included solitary confinement, denial of group therapy, denial of exercise, denial of employment opportunities, and denial of treatment.
+They also alleged that the double-bunking of sexual offenders led to increased physical and sexual assaults.
+They claimed that they were subjected to intrusive searches without reasonable suspicion, and that legal correspondence was searched.
+The plaintiffs also claimed that only one patient had been released without revocation of discharge.

 Priyah Kaul - 11/09/2014